 The benefits of BRC certification include the following:

-- Allows you to do business with those retailers, manufacturers, ingredients companies and food service organisations who specify certification as part of their approval process
+• Allows you to do business with those retailers, manufacturers, ingredients companies and food service organizations who specify certification as part of their approval process

 The BRC Global Standard for Food Safety was the first standard to meet the Global Food Safety Initiative (GFSI) benchmark, which means it’s accepted by many of the world’s biggest retailers, such as Tesco and Walmart.
 Achieving the certification ensures your customers have confidence in your products.